balinterdi/emberconf2017-resources/labsessions/03_security.md

 ### Explicitly checking the client ID

-One of the most important pieces of information in the metadata is the identity of the client to which the token belongs.
-The client ID you see should correspond to that of the Rock & Roll application:

-* Google Client ID: ``
-* Facebook Client ID: ``
-* Github Client ID: ``

-As you can see, the *client ID* of the token corresponds to that of the *Rock & Roll* application, yet our *Token Inspector* application has no problems using the same token to retrieve information from the protected resource.

-Therefore, *access tokens* coming from the frontend should be validated before they can be used.
+To prevent such attacks as shown above, *access tokens* coming from the frontend should be validated before they can be used.
 This is something that the backend needs to do explicitly.
 In the *Rock & Roll* application, the following code is responsible for verifying the *access token* coming from Google.

 ```
  def validate_google_token(token)